cs-ed/edtech-plan-msrobertsGHS/README.md

 # Educational Technology Plan

-My educational technology plan is to prepare, plan, and implement the new AP Computer Science Principles course at Gladstone High School in Covina.
+My educational technology plan is to prepare, plan, and implement the new AP Computer Science Principles course at Gladstone High School in Covina, California.

 ## Context

-My educational technology plan is to prepare, plan, and implement the new AP Computer Science Principles course at Gladstone High School in Covina.

 ### Course

-AP Computer Science Principles
+AP Computer Science Principles (10th, 11th, 12th, Grade)

 “AP Computer Science Principles is an introductory college-level computing course that introduces students to the breadth of the field of computer science.
 Students learn to design and evaluate solutions and to apply computer science to solve problems through the development of algorithms and programs.
 They incorporate abstraction into programs and use data to discover new knowledge.
 Students also explain how computing innovations and computing systems—including the internet—work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.”  - College Board

-or (couldn’t decide)
+or maybe

 “This course introduces students to the foundational concepts of computer science and explores the impact computing and technology have on our society.

 With a unique focus on creative problem solving and real-world applications, the AP Computer Science Principles course gives students the opportunity to explore several important topics of computing using their own ideas and creativity, use the power of computing to create artifacts of personal value, and develop an interest in computer science that will foster further endeavors in the field.”  - CodeHS Syllabus

 Prior computer science experience is not required to take this course.

-This course will meet the “g” of the A-G requirement.
+This course meets the “G” of the A-G requirement for UC/CSU.

-Prerequisite:  grade 10-12 and a grade of “C” or better in Integrated I
+Prerequisite:  A grade of C or better in Integrated Math I or Accelerated Math I

-### Situation
+### Situation (From latest WASC and SARC reports)

+Gladstone High School

 Gladstone High School is one of two comprehensive high schools in the Azusa Unified School District.
 Located in the northwest corner of the city of Covina, GHS is part of the east San Gabriel Valley in Los Angeles County and is approximately twenty-five miles from downtown Los Angeles.
 AUSD encompasses 9.7 square miles of Azusa and parts of Covina and unincorporated Los Angeles County, however, the majority (87%) of the students reside in Azusa.